-We will host a series of focus groups to explore the experiences and views of older adults from two ethnic minority groups (South Asian and Black African or Caribbean backgrounds) about digitalisation of primary care services.
-The following questions will be examined:
+We are conducting a series of focus groups to explore the experiences and views of older adults from two ethnic minority groups (South Asian and Black African or Caribbean backgrounds) about digitalisation of primary care services.
+We are interested in the following key questions:

-The review will consider how digitalisation of services has progressed and the evidence base upon which such digitalisation has been based.
+The review has considered how digitalisation of services has progressed and the evidence base upon which such digitalisation has been based.

-This review will inform development of policy and practice for the digitalisation of health and care services.
+This review has informed the development of policy and practice for the digitalisation of health and care services.

-Potential future work would permit identification of good practice (what works), the views of older people, how digitalisation relates to health inequalities (does it exacerbate them or can it mitigate them?), and vital information for policymakers regarding digitalisation of services.
+Current work intends to reveal identification of good practice (what works), the views of older people, how digitalisation relates to health inequalities (does it exacerbate them or can it mitigate them?), and vital information for policymakers regarding digitalisation of services.

 Associated Publications and Resources